Open several Pillar 3a accounts and possibly save taxes as a result

 Since withdrawing a large pension amount can lead to higher taxes, it's worth having several Pillar 3a accounts.
 People who pay their Pillar 3a capital into several accounts during the employment phase can benefit from the option of spreading withdrawals at the time of retirement.
 This means that the Pillar 3a capital is withdrawn and taxed over several years.

 Before retirement, the number of Pillar 3a accounts does not have any tax implications, but whether someone pays into the third pillar does.
-Taxes can be saved several times through Pillar 3a contributions.
+Using 3a deposits allows you to save taxes on multiple fronts.

 Take care with simultaneous lump-sum withdrawal of pension fund capital